stephiek87/stephiek87/README.md

 - 👋 Hi, I’m @stephiek87
 - 👀 I’m interested in ... learning as much as I can to enhance my career.
 - 🌱 I’m currently learning ...
-HTML, CSS, JavaScript and soon to be Python and SQL.
+Python and data analysis.

 <!---
 stephiek87/stephiek87 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.